Molten-Salt Reactor Experiment: Decommissioning

 After shutdown, the salt was believed to be in long-term safe storage.
 At low temperatures, radiolysis can free fluorine from the salt.
 As a countermeasure, the salt was annually reheated to about 150 C until 1989.
 But beginning in the mid-1980s, there was concern that radioactivity was migrating through the system, reported by an ORNL employee who was among 125 people working above the reactor, which had not been decontaminated or decommissioned.
 Department of Energy Oak Ridge Operations Manager Joe Ben LaGrone ordered evacuation of 125 employees, based on findings reported to him inspector William Dan DeFord, P.E.

 Sampling in 1994 revealed concentrations of uranium that created a potential for a nuclear criticality accident, as well as a potentially dangerous build-up of fluorine gas: the environment above the solidified salt was approximately one atmosphere of fluorine.
 The ensuing decontamination and decommissioning project was called "the most technically challenging" activity assigned to Bechtel Jacobs under its environmental management contract with the U.S. Department of Energy's Oak Ridge Operations organization.

 In 2003, decommissioning was expected to be completed in 2009, and the MSRE cleanup project cost estimated at $130 million.
 Removal of uranium from the salt was completed in March 2008, however still leaving the salt with the fission products in the tanks.
 Much of the high cost was caused by the unpleasant surprise of fluorine and uranium hexafluoride evolution from cold fuel salt in storage that ORNL did not defuel and store correctly, but this has now been taken into consideration in MSR design.

 A potential decommissioning process has been described; uranium is to be removed from the fuel as the hexafluoride by adding excess fluorine, and plutonium as the plutonium dioxide by adding sodium carbonate.

-As of 2019, the MSRE is in a SAFESTOR state, meaning it still intact but shut down and actively monitored and maintained.
+As of 2019, the MSRE is in a SAFESTOR state, meaning it is still intact but shut down and actively monitored and maintained.